vkoves/vkoves.github.io/_posts/2026-08-23-ev-road-tripping-is-actually-easy-now.md

 1. **Because the rental started with 18% charge, we had to make an extra $35 and 27 minute initial charging stop** - our first stop in Rosemont was only because we got a low charge car.
 Normally you'd start a trip with 70 - 80% charge.
-2. **Our last charging stop was only because it's a rental** - Since Budget requires EVs be returned with 70% state of charge, we similarly made a second stop at Rosemont before returning to top up the car.
+1. **Our last charging stop was only because it's a rental** - Since Budget requires EVs be returned with 70% state of charge, we similarly made a second stop at Rosemont before returning to top up the car.

 If you own an EV, you want to charge at home or at slower chargers as much as possible to save money.
 In Chicago with ComEd it's estimated you'll pay around 15 cents per kWh.
-Since at the two Pilot Flying J locations we were paying $0.69/kWh (plus tax) that means **charging at home costs _one fourth_ what it cost at our most expensive charger**.
+Since at the two Pilot Flying J locations we were paying $0.69/kWh (plus tax) that means **charging at home costs _less than a quarter_ of what it cost at our most expensive charger**.

 A lot of folks also use [ComEd's hourly pricing program](https://hourlypricing.comed.com/) which makes it cheaper to charge overnight, when demand is lower, which can bring the cost to charge